Only When I Stop To Think

 I am not a savage.

-But I am not a savage.
+But, I am not a savage.

-I understand the weak experience fear.
+I understand that the weak live in fear.

 Alone.